MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 Camera interactions are now synchronized between both `SoExaminerViewer` modules.

 Now you can notice the difference between the two modules.
 We use `SoVascularSystem` for a smoother visualization of the vascular structures by using the graph as reference.
-The `SoGVRVolumeRenderer` renders the volume from the `GraphToVolume` module, including the visible stairs from pixel representations in the volume.
+The `SoGVRVolumeRenderer` renders the volume from the `GraphToVolume` module, including the visible stairs from voxel representations in the volume.

 ![ SoVascularSystem & SoGVRVolumeRenderer](/images/tutorials/visualization/V8_Difference1.png " SoVascularSystem & SoGVRVolumeRenderer")